-To program the Basys board, attach the USB cable to the board (if USB power will not be used, attach a suitable power supply to the power jack or battery connector on the board, and set the power switch to VEXT).
+To program the Basys2 board, set the mode jumper to PC and attach the USB cable to the board.
 Start the Adept software, and wait for the FPGA and the Platform Flash ROM to be recognized.
 Use the browse function to associate the desired .bit file with the FPGA, and/or the desired .mcs file with the Platform Flash ROM.
-Right-click on the device to be programmed, and select the "program"

-Digilent
+Right-click on the device to be programmed, and select the "program" function.
+The configuration file will be sent to the FPGA or Platform Flash. and the software will indicate whether programming was successful.
+The "Status LED" LED (LD_8) will also blink after the FPGA has been successfully configured.
+For further information on using Adept, please see the Adept documentation available at the Digilent website.